What is the Taxpayer?

 - In taxation, a taxpayer is usually termed as an Assessee, who is a person liable to pay tax either directly or indirectly to the government based on nature and quantum of income earned during the previous year.

 - The Taxpayer is further required to pay tax to the government in specified routes/methods.
-I.e., through assessment of his income and direct deposit of tax in case of direct tax and during the purchase of a product or service in case of indirect tax.
+I.e., thorough assessment of his income and direct deposit of tax in case of direct tax and during the purchase of a product or service in case of indirect tax.

 - Taxpayers are identified based on the identity card issued by tax authorities in their respective countries.
-Such as in India, PAN cards are used as identity cards issued by the tax department for identification and assessment of a taxpayer.
+Such as in India, PAN cards are used as identity cards issued by the tax department for the identification and assessment of a taxpayer.

 Types of Taxpayers